Teaching Kids a Second Language: Can It Cause a Speech Delay?

 If the child continues to have difficulty learning more language, schedule a speech and language evaluation with a bilingual speech language pathologist.
 To learn more about Nationwide Children's Hospital's Speech Pathology Services, click here.

-Meagan Horn is a bilingual speech-language pathologist at Nationwide Children's Hospital at the Main Campus Outpatient location.
+Meagan Horn, MA, CCC-SLP, is a bilingual speech-language pathologist at Nationwide Children's Hospital at the Main Campus Outpatient location.
 She received an M.A. in both Hispanic Linguistics and Speech Language Pathology from The Ohio State University.

 Browse by Author

 About this Blog